puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode.md

 7. Click **OK** or **Apply** to save this policy setting.

    >[!NOTE]
    >Enterprise Mode schema v.1 isn't supported for IE mode integration.
-If you are currently using schema v.1 with Internet Explorer 11, you must upgrade to schema v.2 or v.2.1.
+If you are currently using schema v.1 with Internet Explorer 11, you must upgrade to schema v.2.
 For more information, see [Enterprise Mode schema v.2 guidance](https://docs.microsoft.com/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-2-guidance).

 <!--
     ![Click apply](./media/ie-mode/ie-mode-4.png)-->